 Prior to that, while in other employment, I undertook a variety of calligraphy courses with North Warwickshire College, the Open College of the Arts and University of Surrey at Roehampton.
-I am a member and Secretary of Gloucestershire Guild of Craftsmen and a member of the Fine Press Book Association.
+I am a member of the Fine Press Book Association and a member of Gloucestershire Guild of Craftsmen (having been Secretary for several years).

 Subsequent early exhibitions included John Betjeman at Cowcross Gallery, London in 2008, Bedford Park in London in 2009, Gavin Maxwell at Bright Water Centre on Skye in 2010 and Kettle’s Yard, Cambridge in 2011.